dmorrison42/dmorrison42.github.io/_patterns/reflection-factory.md

 title:  "Reflection Factory"
 ---

+# Working Example

+All code snippets are taken from a "real boy" [build-able solution](https://github.com/dmorrison42/net-core-optional-dependencies).

+If something isn't working for you, make sure the solution builds.

 # What, Why?

 Like any [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern), this allows for a interface to be instantiated without specifying a class.